 Tuesday through Sunday and holidays: 10 am to 5.30 pm

 The castle is open on the following holidays:

 Good Friday, Easter Sunday, Easter Monday, 1 May, Ascension Day, Whit Sunday, Whit Monday, 1 August (National Holiday)

 From 15 persons: CHF 9.- per person

 - Raiffeisen Member Card

-Backpacks and large bags must be handed in at the cashier.
+Rucksacks and large bags must be deposited at the ticket desk.

 - Gasthof Hirschen, Kyburg

 By train to Effretikon, then by bus 655 to the bus station "Kyburg, Gemeindehaus" and a 3 minutes walk to the castle.

 There are beautiful walks to Kyburg Castle from Winterthur (1.5 h), Sennhof-Kyburg station (45 mins) and Kemptthal (1.5 h).
 There are plentiful picnic sites on the banks of the River Töss.
 A woodland path with many steps and an ascent of more than 100 metres leads up to Kyburg Castle from the Töss Valley.